Moderating New Waves of Online Hate with Chain-of-Thought Reasoning in Large Language Models: Acknowledgements

 \section{Acknowledgements}

-This material is based upon work supported in part by the National Science Foundation (NSF) under Grant No. 2245983, 2129164, 2114982, 2228617, 2120369, 2237238, 2239605, 2228616, and 2114920, and a National Centers of Academic Excellence in Cybersecurity grant No. H98230-22-1-0307.\looseness=-1
+This material is based upon work supported in part by the National Science Foundation (NSF) under Grant No. 2245983, 2129164, 2114982, 2228617, 2120369, 2237238, 2239605, 2228616, and 2114920, and a National Centers of Academic Excellence in Cybersecurity grant No. H98230-22-1-0307.
+We thank Dr. Bimal Viswanath from Virginia Tech for his valuable suggestions on enhancing the evaluation of \ProjectName{}.\looseness=-1

 \begin{appendices}

 We provide the complete list of hashtags used for data collection in this work in Table~\ref{tab:list_of_hashtags}.

 We introduce our code book, devised by two experts and utilized for the Mturk annotation task in Table~\ref{tab:codebook}.